The Wrong Man: Cast

-Historical notes

-Balestrero's attorney, the real Frank O'Connor (1909–1992) was a former New York State Senator at the time of the trial, and later became the district attorney of Queens County (New York City, New York), the president of the New York City Council and an appellate-court judge.

-Rose Balestrero (1910–1982) died in Florida at the age of 72.
-Despite the claim in the film's epilogue, Rose never fully recovered after her nervous breakdown.
-She blamed herself for her husband's arrest.
-Manny Balestrero (1909–1998) outlived his wife by sixteen years, dying in North Carolina aged 88.
-He did love the Hitchcock film, based on his life.

-Chris and Rose's son, Gregory, went on to earn a bachelor's degree in industrial engineering from the Georgia Institute of Technology and has become the CEO of the Project Management Institute.

-Chris Balestrero sued the city for false arrest.
-Asking $500,000, he accepted a settlement of just $7,000.
-He earned $22,000 from the film, which went to repaying loans for Rose's care.

-A street is named "Manny 'The Wrong Man' Balestrero Way" at 73rd Street and 41st Avenue in Jackson Heights, New York.
-The street is not far from the former real-life Balestrero home.

 Production

 A Hitchcock cameo is typical of most of his films.
-In The Wrong Man, he appears only in silhouette in a darkened studio, just before the credits at the beginning of the film, announcing that the story is true.

-Originally, he intended to be seen as a customer walking into the Stork Club, but he edited himself out of the final print.
+In The Wrong Man, he appears only in silhouette in a darkened studio before the credits at the beginning of the film, announcing that the story is true.
+Originally, he intended to be seen as a customer walking into the Stork Club, but he edited himself from the final print.

 Many scenes were filmed in Jackson Heights, the neighborhood where Manny lived when he was accused.
 Most of the prison scenes were filmed among the convicts in a New York City prison in Queens.
 The courthouse was located at the corner of Catalpa Avenue and 64th Street in Ridgewood.

-Bernard Herrmann composed the soundtrack, as he had for all of Hitchcock's films from The Trouble with Harry (1955) to Marnie (1964).
-It is one of the most subdued scores Herrmann ever wrote, and one of the few he composed with some jazz elements, here primarily to represent Fonda's appearance as a musician in the nightclub scenes.
+Bernard Herrmann composed the soundtrack, as he did for all of Hitchcock's films from The Trouble with Harry (1955) to Marnie (1964).
+It is one of the most subdued scores Herrmann ever wrote, and one of the few that he composed with some jazz elements, primarily to represent Fonda's appearance as a musician in the nightclub scenes.

 This was Hitchcock's final film for Warner Bros.
-It completed a contract commitment that had begun with two films produced for Transatlantic Pictures and released by Warner Brothers: Rope (1948) and Under Capricorn (1949), his first two films in Technicolor.
+It completed a contractual commitment that had begun with two films that were produced for Transatlantic Pictures and released by Warner Bros.: Rope (1948) and Under Capricorn (1949), his first two films in Technicolor.
 After The Wrong Man, Hitchcock returned to Paramount Pictures.